Katyusha (song): Performance history

+In popular culture

+The song briefly appears in the 1961 Japanese film A Soldier’s Prayer, the final entry in The Human Condition Trilogy.

 In other languages

 In 1943, the Kingdom of Italy, until then one of the Axis powers, after signing the Armistice of Cassibile and the subsequent Operation Achse, joined the Allies.
-During the next two years, Italian partisans fought against German forces in Italy and Italian Fascists.
+During the next two years, Italian partisans fought against German forces in Italy and the remnants of the Italian fascists.
 Felice Cascione wrote Italian lyrics for "Katyusha".
-His adaptation, Fischia il vento (The Wind Blows), became one of the most famous partisan anthems, along with "Bella Ciao".
+His adaptation, Fischia il vento (The Wind Blows), became one of the most famous partisan anthems, along with Bella Ciao.

 During the last battles on the Eastern Front, the Blue Division used the melody of "Katyusha" for an adaptation called Primavera (Spring), a chant extolling the value of Spanish francoist fighters.

 During the Greek Civil War (1946–1949), Greek partisans who fought against the German invasion in 1941 wrote their version of "Katyusha" named Ο ύμνος του ΕΑΜ (The Hymn of EAM).
 The text to the melody was written by Vassilis Rotas, recorded much later by Thanos Mikroutsikos and sung by Maria Dimitriadi.

 Katyusha is also a popular song sung in the People's Republic of China due to influence from the Soviet Union in the second half of the 20th century and is still widely popular.
 During the 2015 Moscow Victory Day Parade, the Chinese honor guard contingent led by Li Bentao surprised hundreds of locals when they sang Katyusha during their march back to their living quarters during a nighttime rehearsal.
 That same parade saw the song being performed by the Massed Bands of the Moscow Garrison during the march of foreign contingents (specifically that of India, Mongolia, Serbia and China).

-It is a popular song in Iceland (particularly among schoolchildren) where it is known as "Vertu til er vorið kallar á þig" ("Be Ready When Spring Calls You"), the lyrics by Tryggvi Þorsteinsson encourage hard work in the hayfields in spring.
+It is a popular song in Iceland (particularly among schoolchildren) where it is known as "Vertu til er vorið kallar á þig" ("Be Ready When Spring Calls You"); the lyrics by Tryggvi Þorsteinsson encourage hard work in the hayfields in spring.